Currency:

 Web design issues are, of course, completely harmless.
 Creating more user-friendly websites is a very enjoyable process as it saves us time while providing the specific information we are after all looking for.

-On the other hand, personalizing a message can be questionable because it requires obtaining data about us.In this regard, it is very easy to cross the line where the invasion of our privacy becomes too strong.
+On the other hand, personalizing a message can be questionable as it requires getting data about us.In this regard, it is very easy to cross the line where the invasion of our privacy becomes too strong.

 Have ideas but don't know where to start?